 Before you start developing your marketing plan, you need a clear idea of what you want to accomplish.
-This is your marketing strategy, and it's directly related to your business goals and objectives.
+It is your marketing strategy, and it's directly related to your business goals and objectives.
 Your marketing strategy outlines what you want to do, and the rest of the marketing plan provides details on how to do it.

 For example, let's say one of your business goals is to expand your brick-and-mortar retail store into an e-commerce website.
 Your marketing strategy for that goal could be to introduce your products to a new national market segment.
 You would then break down your strategy even further into short- and long-term objectives while defining your specific marketing message.
 Delve into how a marketing strategy and a marketing plan work together.

 If you don't have them already, create specific business goals with a business goal setting guide to get started.
 Also, make sure you are attaching a specific timeline to your goals, such as a 90-day plan.
 Having a time frame helps you create a more targeted and realistic marketing plan.

 Your mission statement addresses what are you trying to do and why you are doing it.
 You may have already created a mission statement as part of your business planning process.
 If so, add it to your marketing plan.

 Your mission statement is the foundation of your marketing plan.
 Although it may not play a direct role in your marketing activities, the mission statement focuses on your business goals and helps you make sure that your marketing activities support the business's overall objectives.
 It's an effective tool to refer back to whenever you start to question if you are still on the right track.